 Gone were the old coupe's T-tops in favor of a single fiberglass section that could be removed using a wrench, but many of the C3 styling themes continued, though more conservatively expressed.
-The hideaway headlights were now single square units on rotating mounts and the hood itself was a giant clamshell piece that made access to the engine easy, but appalled insurance companies who had to cover its enormous replacement cost.
+The hideaway headlights were now single square units on rotating mounts, and the hood itself was a giant clamshell piece that made access to the engine easy but appalled insurance companies that had to cover its enormous replacement cost.

-The fitment of hydraulic roller lifters to the L98's valve train boosted its output to 240 horsepower for 1987, but the car was virtually unchanged otherwise.
-Two interesting additions to the options list were a new Z-52 suspension system for higher performance without the complete sacrifice of comfort and new electronic tire-pressure monitors.
+The fitment of hydraulic roller lifters to the L98's valvetrain boosted its output to 240 hp for 1987, but the car was virtually unchanged otherwise.
+Two interesting additions to the options list were a new Z-52 suspension system for higher performance without the complete sacrifice of comfort, and new electronic tire-pressure monitors.

-New 17-inch wheels inside P275/40ZR17 tires were added to the 1988 Corvette options list while new aluminum cylinder heads and a revised camshaft boosted the L98 to 245 horsepower with even better torque characteristics.
+New 17-inch wheels inside P275/40ZR17 tires were added to the 1988 Corvette options list, while new aluminum cylinder heads and a revised camshaft boosted the L98 to 245 hp with even better torque characteristics.
 This was also the last year Chevy would foist the dreadful 4+3 transmission off as the shift-it-yourself choice.
 A 35th anniversary model, done in a white-on-white scheme, marked this milestone.

 The new manual transmission for 1989 was a ZF six-speed that was a joy to shift as long as you didn't mind using some muscle.
-And as long as you didn't resent the "skip shift" feature that forced a shift from first to fourth gear under part throttle conditions to improve fuel economy.
+And as long as you didn't resent the "skip shift" feature that forced a shift from 1st to 4th gear under part-throttle conditions to improve fuel economy.
 Other changes to the lineup included a new FX3 selective ride control system for the Z51-equipped coupes and a new optional fiberglass hardtop for the convertible.
 Every enthusiast knew, however, that much bigger, much brawnier news was coming to the Corvette for 1990.

 That big news was, of course, the 1990 Corvette ZR-1 coupe (the ZR-1 was never available as a convertible).
-Nicknamed "King of the Hill," the ZR-1 was built around the Lotus-designed, Mercury Marine-built, all-aluminum, 5.7-liter, DOHC, 32-valve LT5 V8 making an astounding 375 horsepower.
-That is, it made 375 horsepower when an in-dash key was set in "full-power" mode and not in the "valet" mode when it was limited to just 250 horsepower.
+Nicknamed "King of the Hill," the ZR-1 was built around the Lotus-designed, Mercury Marine-built, all-aluminum 5.7-liter DOHC 32-valve LT5 V8 making an astounding 375 hp.
+That is, it made 375 hp when an in-dash key was set in "full-power" mode and not in the "valet" mode, where it was limited to just 250 hp.
 The only transmission available in the ZR-1 was the ZF six-speed and inside its swollen rear fenders were humongous P315/35ZR17 tires on suitably wide wheels.

 The widened rear fenders on the ZR-1 were capped by a new rear fascia distinguished by squared-off taillights and convex (as opposed to the usually concave) rear fascia.

-In testing a preproduction ZR-1, Motor Trend concluded that "With a top speed in the neighborhood of 175 mph, a 0-to-60-mph time of 4.71 seconds and 13.13-second/110.0-mph quarter-mile, no one's going to accuse the DOHC 'Vette of being limp-wristed."
-They were right, no one dared call the limited-production ZR-1 limp-wristed, but it was criticized for its incredible $58,995 price nearly twice that of a regular L98-powered Corvette.
+In testing a preproduction ZR-1, Motor Trend concluded that, "With a top speed in the neighborhood of 175 mph, a 0-60-mph time of 4.71 seconds and 13.13-second/110.0-mph quarter-mile, no one's going to accuse the DOHC 'Vette of being limp-wristed."
+They were right, no one dared call the limited-production ZR-1 limp-wristed, but it was criticized for its incredible $58,995 price: nearly twice that of a regular L98-powered Corvette.

 All the '90 Corvettes got a new dashboard with a vastly improved mixture of analog and digital instrumentation, better ventilation, better sound systems and an airbag for the driver.
 Otherwise, the Corvette was very much status quo.

-Restyling came to the Corvette for 1991 with a slicker front end incorporating wraparound foglights, a new rear fascia reminiscent of the ZR-1's that incorporated the third brake light (the latter would remain on the hatch of the ZR-1) and new wheels.
-Everything else was pretty much a carryover, though the price of the ZR-1 had now ballooned to $64,138 the first GM automobile to carry a price beyond $60,000.
+Restyling came to the Chevrolet Corvette for 1991 with a slicker front end incorporating wraparound foglights, a new rear fascia reminiscent of the ZR-1's that incorporated the third brake light (the latter would remain on the hatch of the ZR-1) and new wheels.
+Everything else was pretty much a carryover, though the price of the ZR-1 had now ballooned to $64,138, making it the first GM automobile to carry a price beyond $60,000.

 For 1992, the L98 was dumped in favor of the new next-generation small-block V8, the LT1 (no hyphen, unlike the '70 version with the similar name).
-The LT1 was rated at 300 horsepower thanks to significant revisions to the cylinder heads, accessory drives, cooling system and fuel injection.
+The LT1 was rated at 300 hp thanks to significant revisions to the cylinder heads, accessory drives, cooling system and fuel injection.
 But despite that healthy increase in output, it was also an even more engaging driving companion than the L98.
-Along with the LT1 came traction control (Acceleration Slip Regulation ASR in GMspeak) whose best feature was that it could be turned off.
+Along with the LT1 came traction control — Acceleration Slip Regulation (ASR in GM speak) — whose best feature was that it could be turned off.

 New side gills distinguished the 1995 Corvette from previous editions, but other changes were much more subtle and included improved brakes, revised springs, de Carbon gas-charged shocks and a quieter-running engine fan.
 And for the third time, a Corvette (this time a convertible) paced the Indy 500.